 As per federal regulations a reversed mortgage cannot be structured to exceed the value of the house and the loan becomes payable in full when the borrow dies or sells the house.
 That way, the borrower’s estate won’t have to make up any difference even if the home’s value decreases due to market fluctuations.

 Older people who find that most of their networth is tied up in the value of their house get a reverse mortgage to get needed cash for living expenses, home upkeep, and medical bills.
-Reverse mortgages can help Long Island homeowners, but require careful consideration because they can be both costly and complex and are subject to scams.
+Reverse mortgages can help Babylon and Surrounding Areas homeowners, but require careful consideration because they can be both costly and complex and are subject to scams.

 How It Works

 “HUD – which, through the FHA, administers/insures the majority of reverse mortgages – has calculated a table of “multipliers,” based on your age and prevailing interest rate levels.
 This multiplier is essentially a ratio of your home equity that HUD has determined you are eligible to borrow at the time you obtain your reverse mortgage.
 Basically, take the value of your home, multiply it by this ratio, and voila, you have determined the maximum amount (prior to fees and other adjustments) that you can borrow under current market conditions.
 For example, if you are 65 years old and your lender has quoted you an interest rate of 5.5%, and your home is valued at $300,000, then you can borrow a maximum amount of $175,200 (based on a multiplier of .584) before fees.
 (Reversemortgage.net)

 With a reverse mortgage, you don’t make payments to the lender – the lender makes payments to you.
 You get to choose how you will receive the payments, and interest is rolled into the loan balance so that it’s not an unexpected expense.
 You also keep the title to your home, but over the life of the loan, your debt increases, and the equity decreases.